mattermost/mattermost-developer-documentation/site/content/blog/2020-12-04-common-i18n-mistakes.md

 )
 ```

-Here, we're using react-intl to add the user's username into the message as a value, but we're making a mistake here by trying to make the username into a possessive adjective.
-By manually adding the "'s", we're applying English grammar regardless of the user's language setting, so in other languages, we're adding text that doesn't make sense.
+Here, we're using react-intl to add Billy's name into the text as a value, but we're making a mistake here by trying to make the username into a possessive adjective ourselves.
+By manually adding the "'s", we're applying English grammar regardless of the user's language setting, so this label won't make sense in other languages.

-We solved this by moving the "'s" into the translation string.
-That required changing our grammar rules to add "'s" to the end of names that end in the letter S, but that's still correct by some grammar guidelines.
+Instead, the "'s" should be part of the translation string.
+That required changing our grammar rules slightly since we previously avoided adding "'s" to the end of names that ended in the letter S, but the new way is still correct by other popular grammar guidelines.
 Isn't English great?

 ```jsx
 return (